Thessaloniki: The Historic Metropolis at the Heart of Macedonia

 Intact and Authentic Charm

 Strolling through the cobbled streets of Ano Poli, visitors discover a world apart, far from the hustle and bustle of the city center.
 The traditional wooden houses, with their flower-filled balconies, are a reminder of the town’s history and culture.
-They also offer a glimpse into the way of life of yesteryear.
-Some houses are still decorated with elements typical of Ottoman and Byzantine architecture, creating an authentic and intimate atmosphere.
+They also offer a glimpse into the lifestyle of yesteryear.
+Some houses are still decorated with typical elements of Ottoman and Byzantine architecture, creating an authentic and intimate atmosphere.

 Byzantine churches and their history

-The neighborhood is also home to numerous Byzantine churches, such as Panagia Chalkeon and the Church of the Holy Savior.
+The neighborhood is also home to numerous Byzantine churches, including Panagia Chalkeon and the Church of the Holy Savior.
 They are an integral part of Ano Poli’s religious and historical identity.
-These buildings, adorned with ancient frescoes and mosaics, take you on a journey through the town’s Christian history.
+These buildings, adorned with ancient frescoes and mosaics, take you on a journey through the city’s Christian history.
 They also offer an opportunity to discover Byzantine sacred art in its purest form.

 Breathtaking views of Thessaloniki and the Aegean Sea